Puhui Wealth Investment Management Co. Ltd. (PHCF)'s Financial Results Comparing With Mexico Equity & Income Fund Inc. (NYSE:MXE) | New Business Observer

 |0%

-Roughly 0% of Puhui Wealth Investment Management Co.
-Ltd. shares are owned by institutional investors while 49.21% of Mexico Equity & Income Fund Inc. are owned by institutional investors.
+The shares of both Puhui Wealth Investment Management Co.
+Ltd. and Mexico Equity & Income Fund Inc. are owned by institutional investors at 0% and 49.21% respectively.

 Performance